-The Body Paint In Ariana Grande's "God Is A Woman" Video Was Inspired By A Famous Artist
+The Artist For Ariana Grande's "God Is A Woman" Video Shared Her Famous Inspo For The Paint Scene

 If you don't already feel like women are the center of the universe, after hearing the inspiration behind the body paint in Ariana Grande's "God Is A Woman" video, you'll certainly be convinced.
 If you've seen the music video for Grande's new song, then you probably remember the scenes where the singer is essentially floating in a pool of pink, blue, and purple paint-like liquid, with just a few parts of her body painted in similar colors.
 Those scenes were made possible by artist Alexa Meade, a 31-year-old, LA-based body painter, who revealed in a recent interview with BuzzFeed News that the inspiration behind the scenes where Grande is emerging from the pool of paint, posing as the center of the universe, were inspired by the American visual artist Georgia O'Keeffe.